evilwizardstudios/smithy/docpage/docs/editor/adapter.md

   ![Adding a new Plug Node](../img/add_node.gif)

-  Please note that Smithy won't allow snapping to points where nodes already exist on the same [layer](#node-layers) (you'll have to add a new layer.)

 <div class="well">
 Clone mode clones the node that is currently selected in the Layer Panel and adds it at the placement point, or as an unanchored node.
 </div>